JasonZ-Git/JasonTechnology/jason-product/jason-dictionary-translation/ReadMe.md

-This is MicroWeb Service for translation word.
+This is Micro Service for translation word.

+There are 2 types supported:

+* getTranslation?word={word}

+* count